Keith Douglas

-Keith Castellain Douglas (24 January 1920 – 9 June 1944) was a poet and soldier noted for his war poetry during the Second World War and his wry memoir of the Western Desert campaign, Alamein to Zem Zem.
+Keith Castellain Douglas (24 January 1920 – 9 June 1944) was an English poet and soldier noted for his war poetry during the Second World War and his wry memoir of the Western Desert campaign, Alamein to Zem Zem.
 He was killed in action during the invasion of Normandy.

 Poetry

 Douglas described his poetic style as "extrospective"; that is, he focused on external impressions rather than inner emotions or feelings.
-The result is a poetry which, according to his detractors, can be cold even callous in the midst of war's atrocities.
+The result is a poetry which, according to his detractors, can be cold, even callous, in the midst of war's atrocities.
 For others, Douglas's work is powerful and unsettling because its exact descriptions eschew egotism and shift the burden of emotion from the poet to the reader.
 His best poetry is generally considered to rank alongside the 20th century's finest soldier-poetry.

 In his poem, "Desert Flowers" (1943), Douglas mentions World War I poet Isaac Rosenberg, claiming that he is only repeating what Rosenberg has already written.